-The Kanakuk Institute requires an 80% overall grade in order to receive masters credit.
-JBU and DTS also require an 80% overall.
-Each student will be held accountable to this 80% standard by the staff and their Touch Point leaders.
-While we want each student to achieve the 80% passing standard, we also believe that if you are putting your all into everything you do for Christ, you will achieve above and beyond that.
+The Kanakuk Institute requires an 80% grade for each assignment in order to receive masters credit.
+Each student will be held accountable to this 80% assignment standard by the staff and their Touch Point leaders.
+While we want each student to achieve the 80% assignment passing standard, we also believe that if you are putting your all into everything you do for Christ, you will achieve above and beyond that.